Chapter 22:

 “That… that makes a lot of sense.”
 She ran her hand over a few blades of grass.
 “I guess it implies that people outside the church need help though.”

-There it was; and now she was going to say what I always told John.
+There it was; I waited for her to say what I had always told John after our talks.

 “Vivian, I don’t think you need to be fix–” I started.